 Step 2.
 Check for damage.

 Step 4.
 Try a different power source.

-One of the most common causes of charging problems is if the charging port is clogged with dirt, dust or debris.
+One of the most common causes of charging problems is if the charging port is clogged with dirt, dust, or debris.
 Dirt or lint can build up inside the charging port and prevent the charging cable from engaging properly with the charging contacts inside the port.
-This can stop your phone from charging properly or prevent it charging at all.
+This can stop your phone from charging properly or prevent it from charging at all.

 Step 1.
 Power off your device.

 Step 2.
 Shine a torch into the charging port and look inside.
 If you can see dust or dirt, especially if it is covering the metal charging contacts, the charging port needs cleaning.

 Step 3.
 Try gently blowing into the charging port to remove dust and debris.